rocicorp/diff-server/README2.md

-# Replicant: Surprisingly Simple Offline-First Applications
+# Replicant: Spinner-Free Mobile Applications

 "[Offline-First](https://www.google.com/search?q=offline+first)" describes an application architecture where data is read and written from a local database on user devices, then synchronized lazily with servers whenever there is connectivity.

 These applications are highly desired by product teams and users because they are much more responsive and reliable than applications that are directly dependent upon servers.
+By using a local database as a buffer, these applications are instantaneously responsive in any network conditions.

 Unfortunately, offline-first applications have historically been very challenging to build.
 Bidirectional sync is a famously difficult problem, and one which has elluded satisfying general solutions.
 Existing attempts to build such general solutions (Apple CloudKit, Android Sync, Google FireStore, Realm, PouchDB) all have one or more of the following serious problems:

 * **Requiring that developers manually merge conflicting writes.** Consult the [Android Sync](http://www.androiddocs.com/training/cloudsave/conflict-res.html) or [PouchDB](https://pouchdb.com/guides/conflicts.html) docs for a taste of how difficult this is for even simple cases.
 Then remember that every single pair of operations that can possibly conflict needs to be considered this way, and the resulting conflict resolution code needs to be kept up to date as the application code changes.
 Developers are also responsible for ensuring the resulting merge is equivalent on all devices, otherwise they end up in a [split-brain](https://en.wikipedia.org/wiki/Split-brain_(computing)) scenario where nodes have different states but don't know that they do.
-* **Lack of atomic transactions.** Some solutions claim to automatically resolve conflicts, but lack atomic transactions.
-Without transactions, developers are put in the position of reasoning about concurrent execution of any possible sequence of database operations in their application.
+* **Lack of atomic transactions.** No existing offline-first solution supports atomic transactions.
+Without them, developers are put in the position of reasoning about concurrent execution of any possible sequence of database operations in their application.
 This is analogous to multithreaded programming without locks or any other kind of concurrency control.
-* **A restrictive or non-standard data model.** Some solutions achieve automatic conflict resolution with restrictive data models, for example, only allowing CRDTs.
+* **A restrictive or non-standard data model.** Some solutions achieve automatic conflict resolution with restrictive data models, for example, by only providing acccess to [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)s.
 However CRDTs are only known for a few relatively simple datatypes.
 This forces developers to twist their data model to fit into one of the provided CRDTs.
-For example, Realm has a special [counter](https://realm.io/docs/java/latest/#field-types) type that merges concurrent changes by summing them.
+For example, Realm has a special [Counter](https://realm.io/docs/java/latest/#field-types) type that merges concurrent changes by summing them.
 But if you want to implement something very similar - a high score in a game - there is no way easy way to do that in Realm because there is no special `MaxNum` type built into Realm.
-* **Reliance on a hosted service for the server-side.** Requiring the use of a third-party hosted service is not an option for many security or privacy conscious organizations.
-* **Difficult or non-existent incremental integration path with existing services.** Some solutions effectively require a wholesale migration to a new backend database and architecture.
+* **Difficult or non-existent incremental integration.** Some solutions effectively require a committment to a non-standard or proprietary backend database or system design, which is not tractable for existing systems, and risky even for new systems.

-For these reasons, these products are often not practical options for application developers, leaving them forced to develop their own sync protocol at the application layer if they want an offline-first app, an expensive and technically risky endeavor.
+For these reasons, these products are often not practical options for application developers, leaving them forced to develop their own sync protocol at the application layer if they want an offline-first app.
+This is an expensive and technically risky endeavor.

 # Introducing Replicant

 Replicant dramatically reduces the difficulty to build these "offline-first" mobile applications.

-The key features that contribute to this leap in usability are:
+The key features that contribute to Replicant's leap in usability are:

 * **Transactions**: Replicant supports complex multikey read/write transactions.
-Transactions are arbitrary functions in a standard programming language, and run serially and completely isolated from each other.
+Transactions are arbitrary functions in a standard programming language, which are run serially and completely isolated from each other.
 * **Conflict-free**: All nodes are guaranteed to resolve to the same state once all transactions have been synced (aka "[strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency)").
 Developers, in almost all cases, do not need to think about the fact that nodes are disconnected.
 They simply use the database as if it was a local database and synchronization happens behind the scenes.
-* **Standard Data Model**: The replicant data model is a simple document database.
+* **Standard Data Model**: The replicant data model is a standard document database.
 From an API perspective, it's very similar to FireStore, Mongo, Couchbase, Fauna, etc. You don't need to learn anything new, and can build arbitrarily complex data structures on this primitive that are still conflict-free.
 You don't need a special `Counter` datatype to model a counter.
 You just use arithmetic.
-* **Open**: Replicant is designed to integrate incrementally into large existing systems, not insist that you rewrite everything to use it.
+* **Easy to Adopt**: Replicant is designed to integrate incrementally into existing systems, not take them over.

 # Intuition

 Replicant is heavily inspired by [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf).

 The key insight in Calvin is that the problem of ordering transactions can be separated from the problem of executing transactions.
 As long as transactions are pure functions, and all nodes agree to an ordering, and the database is a deterministic, then execution can be performed coordination-free by each node independently.